carloswilsonperez/comic-book-gallery/README.md

 - [x] Add the Series Detail Page
 - [x] Remove Duplicated View Code
 - [x] Add a Tweet button to the Detail View

+### Refactor with Separation of Concerns in Mind ##

+Revisit the basic architecture and modify to make code more
+	- readable
+	- maintainable
+	- manageable
+	- testable